microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 This spec is adding a new version of ProvideValue to WinUI that passes a similar service provider.
 All the APIs match WPF, except where WPF uses the System.IServiceProvider, WinUI will use Microsoft.UI.Xaml.Markup.IXamlServiceProvider.

-> To do: Add an Issue to cs/winrt to project IServiceProvider to .Net5 as [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?
+> To do: Add an Issue to cs/winrt to project IXamlServiceProvider to .Net5 as [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?

 ## How markup extensions are used in Xaml markup